daattali/beautiful-jekyll/_drafts/2016-07-15-update-dell-host-to-vsphere-6-using-vum.md

 ## Download the right iso image

 First of all we need to download the latest version of the Dell customized vSphere 6.0 image.
-The Dell support website is a little bit weird as I couldn't find my way through to the vSphere downloads but google got me there: [www.dell.com/support/home/us/en/04/Drivers/DriversDetails?driverId=2RNCX](www.dell.com/support/home/us/en/04/Drivers/DriversDetails?driverId=2RNCX)
+I find the Dell support website a little bit confusing.
+I couldn't find my way through to the vSphere downloads but google got me there: [www.dell.com/support/home/us/en/04/Drivers/DriversDetails?driverId=2RNCX](www.dell.com/support/home/us/en/04/Drivers/DriversDetails?driverId=2RNCX)

 As of today the latest Dell ISO is the 6.0U2, A02.